SysKitTeam/docs-spdockit/how-to/best-practices/create-custom-best-practices-reports.md

 1. Select the fields where you want to apply the formatting.
 You can edit the conditional formatting rules by clicking the underlined value __specific__.
 For this report, select the field __COUNT (Database Name)__.
 Click Next to continue.

 1. Enter the preferred values and formatting rules.
 Click OK.
-In this case, we will adjust the values so that when the number of databases per web application is over 300, the report will show an error.
+In this case, we will adjust the values so that when the number of databases per Web application is over 300, the report will show an error.
 If the value is between 250 and 300, the report will show a warning, and if the value is less than 250 the report will give a positive result.

 1. You can add conditions to filter data.
 Click the underlined value __specific__ to edit the conditions.
-For example, when the condition __Does Not Contain__ is selected, the report will not show web applications that contain an entered value in their names.
-For this case, enter "Central Administration" to filter out that web application from the report.
+For example, when the condition __Does Not Contain__ is selected, the report will not show Web applications that contain an entered value in their names.
+For this case, enter "Central Administration" to filter out that Web application from the report.

 1. Click Next, then click Finish to close the wizard.
 Wait a few seconds and your SharePoint Best Practice report will be created!